-We led a 12-month project to design, build and install much needed community housing for homeless people in Cambridge.
+We led a 12-month project to design, build and install much needed community housing for people facing homelessness in Cambridge.

 Cambridge is a high-cost area for land and housing, yet these novel custom-built units are specifically designed to be used on temporary sites available at low or no cost.
 The project’s innovative approach is for the homes to be relocated to another free or low-cost site in the city within the 3-year period of the planning consent, which enables future project costs to be kept affordable.